 Macrophytes: Visible (non-microscopic) plants found in aquatic environments.
-Examples in South Florida wetlands include sawgrass, cattail, sedges, and lilies.

-Marsh: An area of soft, wet, low-lying land, characterized by grassy vegetation and often forming a transition zone between water and land.

-Median: The middle value in a set of ordered data.
-The median is often used to express the typical (central tendency) value of a group of water quality data, because the median is less influenced than the arithmetic average by outlying values routinely seen in such data.

-Methylmercury (MeHg): A highly toxic form of the heavy metal mercury that is readily accumulated by living organisms.
-Inorganic mercury is converted to methylmercury by sulfate-reducing bacteria in aquatic sediments, such as those present in Everglades marshes.

-Minimum Flows and Levels (MFLs): Florida law (Chapter 373, Florida Statutes) requires the state's water management districts to set water levels for each major body of water "...at which further withdrawals would be significantly harmful to the water resources or ecology of the area."

-Mitigation: The acquisition, creation, restoration, or enhancement of wetlands to compensate for permitted wetland impacts.

-Mitigation banking: A process providing a unit of currency known as a "credit" that represents the increase in ecological benefit or "value" resulting from restoration, enhancement, preservation, or creation.

-Moving average: The arithmetic average of a sequence of data within a dataset, moved and calculated sequentially to smooth the data and reveal trends (e.g., 12-month moving average total phosphorus concentration).

-Muck: Dark, organic soil derived from well-decomposed plant biomass.

-National Geodetic Vertical Datum (NGVD): A nationally established reference for elevation data.

-Non-Everglades Construction Project (Non-ECP): All water control structures associated with the Everglades Protection Area outside the Everglades Construction Project (ECP).

-North American Vertical Datum (NAVD): NAVD 88 is the vertical datum for CERP projects.
-Migration of the District's vertical data from other datums to the NAVD 88 is under way to establish a common spatial data framework compatible with federal, state, and local governmental agencies.
+- Marsh: An area of soft, wet, low-lying land, characterized by grassy vegetation and often forming a transition zone between water and land. - Median: The middle value in a set of ordered data.
+The median is often used to express the typical (central tendency) value of a group of water quality data, because the median is less influenced than the arithmetic average by outlying values routinely seen in such data. - Methylmercury (MeHg): A highly toxic form of the heavy metal mercury that is readily accumulated by living organisms.
+Inorganic mercury is converted to methylmercury by sulfate-reducing bacteria in aquatic sediments, such as those present in Everglades marshes. - Minimum Flows and Levels (MFLs): Florida law (Chapter 373, Florida Statutes) requires the state's water management districts to set water levels for each major body of water "...at which further withdrawals would be significantly harmful to the water resources or ecology of the area." - Mitigation: The acquisition, creation, restoration, or enhancement of wetlands to compensate for permitted wetland impacts. - Mitigation banking: A process providing a unit of currency (or credit) that represents an increase in ecological benefit or value resulting from restoration, enhancement, preservation, or creation. - Moving average: Arithmetic average of a sequence of data in a dataset, moved and calculated sequentially to smooth the data and reveal trends (e.g., 12-month moving average total phosphorus concentration). - Muck: Dark, organic soil derived from well-decomposed plant biomass. - National Geodetic Vertical Datum (NGVD): A nationally established reference for elevation data. - Non-Everglades Construction Project (Non-ECP): All water control structures associated with the Everglades Protection Area outside the Everglades Construction Project (ECP). - North American Vertical Datum (NAVD): NAVD 88 is the vertical datum for CERP projects.
+Migration of the District's vertical data from other datum to the NAVD 88 is under way to establish a common spatial data framework compatible with federal, state, and local governmental agencies.

-Northern Everglades: Northern extent of the South Florida Water Management District covering the Kissimmee, Lake Okeechobee, Caloosahatchee, and St. Lucie watersheds.
-Main features include the Kissimmee area lakes and rivers, Lake Okeechobee, and the Caloosahatchee and St. Lucie rivers and estuaries.

-Northern Everglades and Estuaries Protection Program (NEEPP): As defined by Florida law (Section 373.4595, Florida Statutes), an initiative to holistically restore the Everglades through increased focus and integration of regional projects in the Northern Everglades, including the Lake Okeechobee Watershed, and the Caloosahatchee and St. Lucie river watersheds and estuaries

-Nutrients: Organic or inorganic compounds essential for the survival of an organism.
-In aquatic environments, nitrogen and phosphorus are important nutrients that affect the growth rate of plants.
+- Northern Everglades: Northern extent of the South Florida Water Management District covering the Kissimmee, Lake Okeechobee, Caloosahatchee, and St. Lucie watersheds.
+Main features are Kissimmee lakes and rivers, Lake Okeechobee, and Caloosahatchee and St. Lucie rivers and estuaries. - Northern Everglades and Estuaries Protection Program (NEEPP): As defined by Florida law (Section 373.4595, Florida Statutes), an initiative to holistically restore the Everglades through increased focus and integration of regional projects in the Northern Everglades, including the Lake Okeechobee Watershed, and the Caloosahatchee and St. Lucie river watersheds and estuaries. - Nutrients: Organic or inorganic compounds essential for survival of an organism.
+In aquatic environments, nitrogen and phosphorus are key nutrients that affect the growth rate of plants.